 - The Policy Configuration Wizard of the NetBackup Administration Console: The wizard guides you through the setup process by automatically choosing the best values for most configurations. - The SQL Server Policy utility of the NetBackup Administration Console: This utility contains all the settings and parameters you need to create or change a SQL Server Intelligent Policy.

-See "Adding a new SQL Server Intelligent Policy" on page 42.
+See "About configuring SQL Server backups with SQL Server Intelligent Policy" on page 43.